Title: | Minimalist Async Evaluation Framework for R |

 daemons(NULL)

-instead, which also sends exit instructions to all
+instead, which also sends exit signals to all connected

 For historical reasons, daemons()